Justaway41/notes/Prashanna Babas Final Word.md

 - **What:** Expands the white areas in the image.
 - **Why:** Fills in small gaps and fixes broken parts of the text.
 - **How to Present:**
-  - Mention: “After erosion, some parts of the text might become too thin or broken.
-Dilation restores the thickness and continuity of the characters, which is important for the detailed shapes in Nepali script.”
+  - Tell the teachers: “After erosion, characters can become thinner or slightly broken — especially in handwritten or low-resolution scans.
+Dilation restores the natural thickness of the characters without reintroducing noise.
+This step ensures that important strokes in Devanagari (like matras and vertical lines) are preserved clearly, which significantly impacts OCR accuracy.”

 ---